ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 For a framework this big and popular, we followed a three-day course given by [Ken Coenen](/author/ken-coenen).
 On the first day, we received a brief explanation as to how the Spring magic works behind the scenes (dependency injection, beans, ...).
-We saw the basic of the most common components of the full Spring Framework such as Cloud, Security, ... .
+We saw the basics of the most common components of the full Spring Framework such as Cloud, Security, ... .

 On the second day, we dived into the magic behind Spring Boot.
 It's remarkable how much Spring Boot does for you without any configuration needed, although you can fully configure Spring Boot to your needs and satisfactions.